worldcoin/world-id-docs/SHARED-README.md

 World ID is a protocol that lets you **prove a human is doing an action only once without revealing any personal data**.
 Stop bots, stop abuse.

 World ID uses a device called the [Orb](https://worldcoin.org/how-the-launch-works) which takes a picture of a person's iris to verify they are a unique and alive human.
-The protocol only requires a hash-equivalent (i.e. irreversible) of the iris to be stored (which happens on a blockchain).
 The protocol uses [Zero-knowledge proofs](https://id.worldcoin.org/zkp) so no traceable information is ever public.

 World ID is meant for on-chain web3 apps, traditional cloud applications, and even IRL verifications.